movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   Transaction-owned blocks detached during deletion cancel their allocator and dirty-buffer ownership, while delayed references retain the committed block drops and cancel references to discarded COW blocks.
+* Completed: materialize delayed skinny-metadata references from commit context.
+The fixed-point runner creates and updates metadata extent items, supports inline and separate tree/shared block references, and pins an old metadata extent only after its final reference is removed.

 These changes preserve public read-only behavior.
 The next layers should continue using the logical extent-buffer and transaction allocator APIs rather